DougAnderson444/hyperbee-super-peer/README.md

 npm run dev
 ```

-If you want to restict access, place a token in your `.env` file
+If you want to restict write access, place a token in your `.env` file

 ```
 # .env